luchao1991/academic-kickstart/content/authors/admin/_index.md

   - course: PhD in Management Science and Engineering
     institution: Nanjing University of Science and Technology
     year: 2020
-  - course: MEng in Information Science
+  - course: MRes in Information Science
     institution: Nanjing University of Science and Technology
     year: 2014
-  - course: BSc in Library Science
+  - course: BLSc
     institution: Anhui University
     year: 2013